Recognising and celebrating Country

 To meet the waterway health targets for Wianamatta, some of the stormwater runoff needs to be harvested for reuse.

-Most stormwater schemes depend on rainfall – but in Western Sydney, where the weather is dry and droughts are becoming part of life, we need to do things differently.
-Since rain isn’t always reliable, we’re proposing to add recycled water to the system when there’s not enough rainfall.
+Most water reuse schemes depend on rainfall – but in Western Sydney, where the weather is often dry and droughts are becoming part of life, we need to do things differently.
+Since rain isn’t always reliable, we’re proposing to add recycled wastewater to the system when there’s not enough rainfall.

 This means that even when other parts of Sydney are under drought restrictions, water supply in the Aerotropolis will be more secure.
 This makes it more appealing to high value industries that need a large secure water source, such as data centres.